 this limits flexibility on the internet.
 We proposed a new inter-domain routing system, Route Bazaar, that uses

 cryptocurrency block-chains (which provide a tamper proof log) and automated agents to provide greater routing

 - Verification in the Age of Microservices.
 Aurojit Panda, Mooly Sagiv, Scott Shenker.
-To appear HotOS 2017.
+HotOS 2017.

 - System Programming in Rust: Beyond Safety.
 Abhiram Balasubramnian, Marek S. Baranowski, Anton Burtsev, Aurojit Panda, Zvonimir Rakamaric, Leonid Ryzhyk.
-To appear HotOS 2017.
+HotOS 2017.

 - SCL: Simplfying Distributed SDN Control Planes.
 Aurojit Panda, Wenting Zheng, Xiaohe Hu, Arvind

 - Verifying Reachability in Networks with Mutable Datapaths.
 Aurojit Panda, Ori Lahav, Katerina Argyraki,